ariiiiiiiiiiiiiZ/3d-work/README.md

 this is a repo for my 3d work

 please read the license before doing anything with the repo i just want to back it up for future work

+# Things so far Completed

+# Things to Work on